Related Blog Posts

 If you are a foreigner buying property in Switzerland and don't plan to work in the country, some cantons will allow you to negotiate lump-sum taxation ahead of a move to Switzerland.
 Very few Swiss residents have lump-sum taxation agreements - around 4500 individuals in official numbers published in 2018.

-Zurich, Schaffhausen, Appenzell Ausserrhoden, Basel Landschaft also do not offer lump-sum taxation, and other cantons have restricted the scheme's benefits.
+Zurich, Schaffhausen, Appenzell Ausserrhoden, and Basel Landschaft do not offer lump-sum taxation, and other cantons have restricted the scheme's benefits.
 It is most prevalent in Vaud, Geneva and Valais.

-Whether you plan to reside permanently in Switzerland or not, it is always essential to obtain specialist advice on tax, permits, structuring, and the other mandatory requirements or implications of purchasing property and/or living in the country.
+Whether you plan to reside permanently there or not, it is always essential to obtain specialist advice on tax, permits, structuring, and the other mandatory requirements or implications of purchasing property and/or living in the country.

-Switzerland's professional services firms and banks, and other financial institutions work quickly and deliver the very best services.
+Switzerland's professional services firms, banks, and other financial institutions work quickly and deliver the best services.
 Used to serving high-net-worth individuals and high-profile clients, you will find you can get the answers and information you need to move forward with a property purchase.
-With an office in Geneva and another in Zurich, Enness' team will be able to introduce you to relevant professional services and advisory firms who can advise you in Switzerland, if that is helpful.
+With an office in Geneva and another in Zurich, Enness' team will be able to introduce you to relevant professional services and advisory firms who can advise you in Switzerland if that is helpful.

 For more information, download the "How to Buy and Finance Property in Switzerland" guide or get in touch to discuss your options.